Languages and development

 Speed of shipping interfaces

-Ready-made component ecosystems (React, Vue), hot reload and Vite shorten the cycle from mockup to working screen.
+Ready-made component ecosystems (React, Vue), hot reload, and Vite shorten the cycle from mockup to working screen.
 Less time on UI infrastructure, more on business logic.

 The npm ecosystem